Stormchaser-cyber/Personal-Projects/Python Projects/README.md

 ----
 * Stock Data Web Scraper: Bot project that downloads a stock csv file, reflects upon previous data, runs simulations and comes up with predictions for the best stock options
+* Maccs Files: Augsburg University's Physics department's project where I was tasked to create python3 scripts to act as graphing tools for Physicists to examine and find events that occured in the Earth's electromagnetic fields
+* Python Practice Question Programs: This directory contains files that I have developed as I practice for internships, interviews and potential job recruitment

 ### Who do I contact? ###
 ----